 The Supreme Court's 1973 Roe v.
 Wade decision declared abortion legal throughout all 50 states, as it is in the majority of the world's countries.
 However, the 2022 Dobbs v.
 Jackson Women's Health Organization decision overturned Roe v.
-Wade and returned the right to legalize or ban abortion to the individual states.
+Wade and returned the right to legalize or ban abortion to individual states.
 As a result, abortion was quickly prohibited in more than 20 states, with possible bans in process in several more.

 The 1973 Supreme Court case Roe v.
 Wade was a landmark decision for abortion in the United States.
 Prior to the Roe v.
 Wade ruling, abortion was completely prohibited in 30 states and legal only in very specific circumstances in 16 others.
 However, Roe v.
 Wade declared those restrictions unconstitutional and forced every state to treat abortion as legal.
 Roe v.
 Wade caused a clear divide in the U.S., with residents aligning with either the "pro-choice" (pro-abortion) or "pro-life" (anti-abortion) camps.

-The specific case in Roe v.
+The specific case of Roe v.
 Wade involved a woman living in Texas, using the name "Jane Roe" who became pregnant with her third child but wanted an abortion.
 Abortion was illegal in Texas except when the pregnancy threatened the life of the mother.
 Roe hired two attorneys who filed on her behalf against district attorney Henry Wade, alleging that the abortion law was unconstitutional.
 The U.S. District Court for the Northern District of Texas ruled in her favor, which was appealed by Texas to the U.S. Supreme Court.

 The Supreme Court ruled that a woman had the legal right to choose whether or not to have an abortion.
 Moreover, the three trimesters of pregnancy served as a framework for the legal regulations involving abortion.